-In June of 2016 a final online student focus group was conducted.
+In June of 2016, we conducted a final online student focus group.
 This was done after the name IGNITE was identified as the most popular and most fitting name for our identity.
 The final survey tested the word IGNITE with a variety of different logo designs.
 A representative sample was selected for the survey: a proportional selection of gender identities, campuses, and programs were contacted.
-Through this research our current logo design was chosen.
+Through this research, our current logo design was chosen.

 What is the logo supposed to represent?

-We are not here to define what the logo is supposed to represent.
-In our research many students saw the design as a firefly, butterfly, staple pattern, or just an abstract shape.
+We are not here to define what the logo represents.
+In our research, many students saw the design as a firefly, butterfly, staple pattern, or just an abstract shape.
 Associations were positive, as some felt the logo represented idea creation while others thought it stood for freedom.
 We don’t want to dictate its meaning to all students but are happy to hear what it means to you!

 Have your services or events changed?

 Everything you know and love is still here, but we are constantly trying to improve and add more to our services and events.
 If you have suggestions of how to better our existing offerings or ideas about new ones that we should offer, please email email@example.com.

 Is the new site accessible?

 As of September 9, 2016, ignitestudentlife.com is AODA level A compliant.
 Our goal is to be level AA compliant by the end of this year.
 We will be working with student leaders on campus to ensure our site meets their accessibility needs.
 If you are a student having trouble accessing any areas of our site, please email firstname.lastname@example.org.

 Yes!
 All of our decisions are made by students and for students.
 Student opinions and feedback were the driving force behind our rebrand and students were involved every single step of the way.
 Participation in the rebrand wasn’t just from our student union but from Humber and GH students both known and unknown to our organization.
 From preliminary research to final decisions, to logo design, and branding colours, students led the way for our rebrand.